cjmet/CodeKy_SD09/README.md

 <p>&nbsp;</p>

 ### Project Questions
+  * How do I add a Qty to the OrderProduct Merge Table?
+Is this a good idea?
+  * Struct OrderLineItem { Id, Product, LinePrice, LineQty, LineCost } ?
   * **Workflow**: Is there a better workflow?
     * Currently using ClearTracking after Add, Update, Delete operations.
     * start with a null entity and check productList is null then load?